Tom Lohr lives in New Mexico, where he explores the region with his canine sidekick, Ella the Brown Wonder.

 I love dogs.
 And, I love to pick up some extra cash when possible.
-It helps keep my own mutts paw deep in kibble and bacon flavored treats.
+It helps keep my own mutt's paws deep in kibble and bacon-flavored treats.
 If you have ever thought about pet sitting as a way to reel in some additional dough, then you have undoubtedly come across an advertisement for Rover.com.
-Rover is basically a matchmaking site that couples up pet owner with potential sitters.
+Rover is basically a matchmaking site that couples up pet owners with potential sitters.

 How to Get Started

 Getting started with Rover is simple and straightforward.
 You create your profile on their website, pony up $15 for a background check, and then you are off and running.
 Your profile and list of services offered goes live shortly after you create it.
 At that point, customers seeking pet sitters will see your profile listed among others in your area, and the pet owner will pick a sitter based on their personal criteria.

 Using the Free App

 You will need to download Rover's free app in order to respond to potential clients.
 The app will also notify you of messages and bookings and send you a text of the same if you so choose.